 I met my wife in the early years of law school.
 She is a practicing attorney.
 We have two sons.
 I spend a lot of time with my family attending my sons’ extracurricular activities.
 We all play golf and travel together, and I enjoy reading and playing competitive bridge.

-Steve and Nathan on the course
+Son Nathan with Steve on the course

 Steve's oldest is dropped off